Canadian Film Institute: Francophone Cinema

 Films from across the French-speaking world are come to Ottawa for DiverCiné – les écrans de la Francophonie du monde film festival from March 8 to March 17, 2013, for its 11th annual run.
 Organized by the Embassy of France to Canada and the Department of Canadian Heritage, in partnership with the Canadian Film Institute.

 DiverCiné is a cultural event that supports and promotes Francophone Canadian and Francophone World Film films, short films, artist and cultural discussions, in its Ottawa Location.
 DiverCiné gives Canadian audiences an opportunity to see first-rate movies created by filmmakers from a variety of the world's French-speaking countries that are rarely screened in Canada.

 DiverCiné strives to showcase Francophone World Cinema that explore the diverse culture and contemporary issues of the Francophone World, with the help of its media partners, TV5 and Radio-Canada.
 It is an opportunity to feature Talent and films from Canada and the rest of the francophone world.
 The majority of the films at the Diverciné festival include English subtitles and include family friendly screenings.

 Film festivals

 The Canadian Film Institute also organizes and stages various film festivals throughout the year, most notably the International Film Festival of Ottawa and the Ottawa International Animation Festival.

 In collaboration with embassies or non-profit community organizations, the institute also organizes a number of specialist film festivals devoted to international films from various world countries or regions, including the European Union Film Festival, the Latin American Film Festival, the Israeli Film Festival, the India Film Festival, Bright Nights: The Baltic-Nordic Film Festival, the German Language Film Festival, Festival Japan, and the Portuguese Language Film Festival.

-The Portuguese Language Film Festival, in collaboration with the Embassies of Angola, Brazil, Mozambique and Portugal, premiered in the celebration of the Language Day of CPLP (Community of Portuguese Speaking Countries), May 5, 2012, and will be part of the Canadian Film Institute annual events.
+The Portuguese Language Film Festival, in collaboration with the Embassies of Angola, Brazil, Mozambique and Portugal, premiered in the celebration of the Language Day of CPLP (Community of Portuguese Language Countries), May 5, 2012, and will be part of the Canadian Film Institute annual events.